hiqsol/8bitgalaxy/docs/Rules/OldTechnologies.md

 ### Industrial

+- Arrange cards in reserve
+- Utilize - convert card to materials
 - Conv - Industrial-converter: utilize any card to production power
     - Inactive - 1 point
     - Active - as many points as utilized card level